anwe712/Bootstrap_Content/README.md

 # Bootstrap Tutorial for Beginners

-Welcome to the Bootstrap tutorial for beginners!
-In this tutorial, we'll take you through the fundamentals of Bootstrap, a popular front-end framework that allows you to build responsive and visually appealing web pages quickly and easily.
+Welcome to the Bootstrap content for beginners!
+In this tutorial,I will take you through the fundamentals of Bootstrap, a popular front-end framework that allows you to build responsive and visually appealing web pages quickly and easily.

 ## Table of Contents